PATIENTS & VISITORS

 SWING BED PROGRAM

-At The Richland Hospital, Inc., we understand there are times when a patient no longer needs the acute care they first received in the hospital – yet they may not feel strong enough to return home.
+At The Richland Hospital and Clinics, we understand there are times when a patient no longer needs the acute care they first received in the hospital – yet they may not feel strong enough to return home.
 For those patients, we offer our Swing Bed Program.
 After surgery and hospitalization, patients often transfer from the hospital into a nursing or rehab facility to help improve their physical functioning.
 We can “swing” you from post-operative and acute care into skilled-nursing, including physical rehabilitation and monitoring of your improvement.
 Even if your stay was at another hospital, you can transfer following discharge to receive Swing Bed Care here at The Richland Hospital, near your family.
 Our Swing Bed Program is a federally-approved program that allows small hospitals, like ours, to use regular patient rooms to provide this special care.
 Due to our commitment to meeting the needs of all our patients, space and bed limitations will affect the number and type of Swing Beds available at any given time.
 Examples of skilled care may include: IV Therapy, Skin and Wound Care, Physical Therapy, Occupational Therapy, Speech Therapy, Respiratory Therapy, or Pain Management.

 Qualifications for Swing Bed